 - Glycerin: Glycerin is a humectant that draws water to the skin, specifically the top layer.
 Since this is the fourth ingredient on their list, it's safe to say that this soothing, hydrating ingredient will give the skin the ultimate hydration it deserves.

 - Lactic Acid: If you're struggling with hyperpigmentation, dry skin, or both, lactic acid, an AHA, is a go-to treatment for discoloration.
-Along with improving skin tone, lactic acid can also make pores appear smaller.
+Along with improving skin tone, lactic acid can also improve skin texture.

 The Feel: Lightweight but silky